 Letting go doesn’t mean you forget about them.
 By letting go of the grief you realize that there is so much more for you to be happy about and there are many beautiful people around you that love and care about you, and you want to enjoy and express your gratitude for their presence because at one point they will need to also leave this world and you don’t want to miss out on them.

 There are things that we don’t want to happen but have to accept, things we don’t want to know but have to learn, and people we can’t live without but have to let go. ~Author Unknown

-Dealing with loss it’s not easy and I decided to write this post because I recently loss somebody very dear to my heart and I knew others can benefit from this post.
-My grandfather passed away recently and it happened so fast that I didn’t even had time to see him before he died.
+Dealing with loss is not easy and I decided to write this post because I recently lost somebody very dear to my heart and I knew others can benefit from this post.
+My grandfather passed away recently and it happened so fast that I didn’t even have time to see him before he died.
 He was such a beautiful soul, always happy, always cheerful and always with a smile on his face.